Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 For instance, Galileo’s use of empirical observation and experimentation revolutionized astronomy, leading to the discovery of celestial bodies and the formulation of heliocentrism.

-Similarly, Bacon’s emphasis on systematic experimentation laid the foundation for the modern scientific method, allowing for the exploration of natural phenomena in a controlled and rigorous manner.
+Similarly, Bacon’s emphasis on systematic experimentation laid the foundation for the modern scientific method, allowing for the controlled and rigorous exploration of natural phenomena.

 Significance in the Renaissance Era